 Why you should include Bali excursions into your itinerary

-As much fun as it is to hang out at the beach in Bali, incorporating a few Bali excursions into your vacation allows you to have a more enriching experience in Bali.
+As much fun as it is to hang out at the beach or relaxing in your Bali villa, incorporating a few Bali excursions into your vacation allows you to have a more enriching experience in Bali.
 The Lonely Planet Bali, Lombok, and Nusa Tenggara guide book has several great ideas of where to start on your Bali exploration.
 Set aside a day or two in your itinerary to do a Bali day tour.

 In our two months in Bali, we went snorkeling in Amed, visited Lempuyang Temple, took a few classes, and even learned about coral reefs in Sanur.
 Bali is more than beaches and yoga retreat centers.
 And the experiences you get from doing Bali excursions helps you understand the many sides of Bali a bit better.